jkosh44/jkosh44.github.io/_blogs/2025-04-06-rust-generics-vs-dynamic-dispatch.markdown

 There is no answer to these questions, `UnsizedType` (as the name suggests) has no size.
 It depends on what type is actually used for `t`.
 If we use a `u64` then it will have a size of 64 bits.
 If we use an `i8` then it will have a size of 8 bits.
 For that reason, we must ALWAYS access a trait object through a pointer because pointers always have a known size at compile time.
 Often people use `Box` which is a pointer to the heap, but it's a misconception that dynamic dispatch always needs a heap allocation.
 For example, our `dynamic_println` function did not require any heap allocations.
 However, `Box` is often the easiest pointer type to use which often means that dynamic dispatch will result in a heap allocation.
 No matter what pointer type we use though, we're still adding a pointer and a layer of indirection to access the type, which can add latency and hurt cache coherency.

 Take for example the following two types that implement an 1,000,000 sized array of any type that implements `AddOne`.
 One version uses generics while the other uses dynamic dispatch.

+Consider the following comparison between generics and dynamic dispatch.

 ```rust
 trait AddOne {